Pyramid of Teti: The funerary complex

 The pyramid complex of Teti follows a model established during the reign of Djedkare Isesi, the arrangement of which is inherited from the funerary complexes of Abusir.

-A valley temple, now lost, was probably destroyed in antiquity due to the place of an Old Kingdom temple dedicated to Anubis constructed there.
-A better known funerary temple, revealed by James Edward Quibell in 1906, is connected to the valley temple by a causeway.
+A valley temple, now lost, was probably destroyed in antiquity due to the placing of an Old Kingdom temple dedicated to Anubis there.
+A better known funerary temple, revealed by James Quibell in 1906, is connected to the valley temple by a causeway.
 The plan of the temple of Teti is also comparable to that of Unas, its immediate predecessor.
 Teti's temple has a somewhat special plan, however, due to a deviation of the floor which traditionally should have been located in the axis of the temple but here is moved south.
 It then accesses the temple through a hallway of the north–south facade joining the east–west axis of the monument.
 Followed in this main axis is a second hall.
 The thickness of the walls suggests a vaulted cover.
 It was probably the "Room of the Greats", on the walls of which the royal family and influential members of the court were to be represented assisting and accompanying the eternal journey of their sovereign.

 This hall opened into an open courtyard surrounded on all four sides by colonnades whose main purpose was the presentation of daily offerings and ritual libations.
 The only way out is centered to the west and provides access to the innermost part the sanctuary.

 Included in the Peribolos, a sacred part of the royal pyramid reserved for priests of the king, was a chapel containing the five Naos, housing five statues of the King appearing in the aspect of the five principal deities of the realm.
 This part also included a private room containing the false door stela of the King, a veritable object of funeral worship, and a double row of stores on both sides of the axis of the temple.
 The first row frames the party host and is accessible by a long corridor along the entire width of the building that leads to the south and north within the peribolos of the pyramid.
 The second set frames the sanctuary and the hall of statues of gods and was only accessible from the latter.

 The last element essential to the funerary cult, the satellite-pyramid encircled in its own peribolos, is located southeast of the royal pyramid and therefore was accessible only through a corridor of stores and halls of worship.
 This small pyramid covers an underground plan consisting of a short ramp leading to a single underground chamber.
 In the middle of the courtyard of the paribolos, facing east and west, are two landscaped basins in the granite floor.
 Their use is disputed by Egyptologists, but the location of these basins, following the path of the sun, suggests ritual practices that shed some light on the role of this monument.